 Therefore, an alternative procedure adapted from Meyer 25 was employed to promote the formation of the desired compound.
 Reaction of [Ru(p-cymene)(bipy)Cl]Cl with ligand L2 in refluxing ethylene glycol resulted in the total consumption of starting materials, but with the formation of several products (as indicated by 1H NMR spectroscopy), which was ascribed to ligand scrambling and thus related complexes of the general formula [Ru(bipy)x(L2)3-x].
 Conversely, reaction at 120 °C in ethylene glycol resulted in an incomplete reaction, even with extended reaction times.
 Gratifyingly the reaction of [Ru(p-cymene)(bipy)Cl]Cl with ligand L2 in refluxing 2-ethoxyethanol produced a single species after 48 hours, with no evidence of ligand scrambling at ruthenium.
 After chromatography on silica and anion exchange, hexa-cationic [Ru(bipy)(L2)2][PF6]6 was isolated in 36% yield.
 The modest yields of the aforementioned complexes progressively decrease as a function of increasing charge which may be attributed to their elevated affinities to the stationary phase during chromatographic purification.
 Finally, the synthesis of [Ru(L2)3][PF6]8 was achieved using [Ru(DMSO)4Cl2] as a starting material and three equivalents of L2 in refluxing ethylene glycol.
 In this case the product was purified by column chromatography of the crude [Ru(L2)3]Cl8 using Al2O3 - due to the high affinity of the octa-cationic homologue when utilising silica – and anion exchanged thereafter to obtain [Ru(L2)3][PF6]8 in 31% yield.
 The isolation of this final complex matches the record for the most highly charged mononuclear Ru(II) complex reported in the literature.25

-The complexes were fully characterized using 1D and 2D NMR (298 K, CD3CN) spectroscopy (1H (Figure 2), 13C, COSY, HSQC, HMBC, ROESY) and mass spectrometry (Figure S17-S32).
+The complexes were fully characterized using 1D and 2D NMR (298 K, CD3CN) spectroscopy (1H (Figure 1), 13C, COSY, HSQC, HMBC, ROESY) and mass spectrometry (Figure S17-S32).
 Complex [Ru(bipy)2(L1)][PF6]3 exhibits C1 symmetry, resulting in the inequivalence of all bipyridine ligands, giving a total of six discrete pyridine moieties.
 The tetra- and hexa-cationic complexes [Ru(bipy)2(L2)][PF6]4 and [Ru(bipy)(L2)2][PF6]6 both display time-averaged C2 symmetry in solution.
 In the case of the tetra-cationic derivative the X’ notation denotes the pyridine fragment which is closest to the imidazolium functionalized ligand as determined using through-space 1H-1H correlation.
 Unfortunately the highly second-order spectrum of [Ru(bipy)(L2)2][PF6]6 prevented absolute assignment of the unsymmetrical L2 ligand.
 In the octa-cationic congener [Ru(L2)3][PF6]8 we observed a time-averaged C3 species, in agreement with the unfunctionalized parent [Ru(bipy)3][PF6]2.
-Other salient features of the 1H NMR spectra are the methylenic CH2 imidazolium resonances, which – in contrast to the uncoordinated ligands L1 and L2 – exhibited diasterotopicity at 298 K. This clearly arises from the complexation and thus steric interference from proximate ligand systems.
+Other salient features of the 1H NMR spectra are the methylenic CH2 imidazolium resonances, which – in contrast to the uncoordinated ligands L1 and L2 – exhibited diasterotopicity at 298 K. This probably arises from the complexation and thus steric interference from proximate ligand systems, although subtle effects of counteranion ion-pairing cannot be ruled out.
 Interestingly, in the case of [Ru(bipy)(L2)2][PF6]6, which displays inequivalence of the two halves of complexed L2, one CH2 resonance appears as a singlet corresponding to fast bond rotation on the NMR timescale, while the other is diastereotopic resulting from slow bond rotation.
 Due to the resolution of the 2D spectra (298 K, 600 MHz) it was not possible to identify each CH2 resonance.